Nodal auxiliary a posteriori error estimates: A posteriori error estimates in H ( d )

 To close this section, we discuss the application of the robust estimator in Theorem \ref{Hdresestkappa}.
-With the identifications \eqref{RJ1} and \eqref{RJ2} explained above, Theorem \ref{Hdresestkappa} with $k=1, n=3$ gives a new robust residual estimator for the Maxwell equation \eqref{max}, and Theorem \ref{Hdresestkappa} with $k=2, n=3$ yields another robust estimator for the grad-div \eqref{div} problem.
-Those two estimators are uniform w.r.t.~$\varepsilon$ and $\kappa$.
+With the identifications \eqref{RJ1} and \eqref{RJ2} explained above, Theorem \ref{Hdresestkappa} with $k=1, n=3$ gives a novel robust residual estimator for the Maxwell equation \eqref{max}, that is,